 Apple iPads are popular for myriad reasons.
 Known as all-rounders, they offer access to hundreds of apps and are packed with features to cater to all activities and users.
 The iPad is not classed as a dedicated drawing tablet, but how does it perform in comparison to other makes and models on the market, and what should you know before buying a tablet with a screen for drawing?

-7 things to know about the iPad as a drawing tablet
+7 Things to Know About the iPad as a Drawing Tablet

 If you’re shopping for a drawing tablet, it’s wise to research and consider the pros and cons of different types of tablets before making your decision.
 Here are 7 things to know about the iPad:

-If you’re interested in art, animation and drawing, and you’re looking for a tablet, you may be wondering if the iPad will cover all bases.
-Apple iPads are among the most versatile tablets, but do they offer all the benefits and features of graphics tablets and are they good for drawing?
+If you’re interested in art, animation, and drawing, and you’re looking for a tablet, you may be wondering if the iPad will cover all bases.
+Apple iPads are among the most versatile tablets, but do they offer all the benefits and features of graphics tablets, and are they good for drawing?

 The iPad is not strictly a drawing tablet, but it delivers high levels of functionality for aspiring artists, as well as professionals.
-You can create digital art on drawing tablets and iPads and they offer access to brilliant apps, which are suitable for animation and drawing manga.
+You can create digital art on drawing tablets and iPads, and they offer access to brilliant apps, which are suitable for animation and drawing manga.
 The iPad Air and Mini are good for rough sketches and putting ideas down on the screen, while the iPad Pro offers a step up in terms of class.
 Many manga artists may still prefer a dedicated drawing tablet, but the iPad Pro is definitely an option worth considering.

 Drawing with an iPad is easy and simply requires the use of the Apple Pencil.
-Once you have the stylus, you can create a huge range of artistic products and ideations via apps and programs and creative freestyling.
+Once you have the stylus, you can create a huge range of artistic products and ideas via apps and programs and creative freestyling.
 Most of the newer iPads are suitable for beginners and those who like to draw for fun.
 Professionals may gravitate towards the more advanced models, including the iPad Pro.

-2 - iPad vs. Others
+2. iPad vs. Others

 The range of drawing tablets is diversifying and increasing in size all the time.
 Consumers now have more choice than ever, so how does the iPad stack up against other leading products?

 Apple and Microsoft are tech giants, but neither is known specifically for drawing tablets.
-Both the iPad and the Microsoft Surface are impressive in terms of their all-around capabilities and functions, but the iPad Pro is more powerful, the drawing screen is larger, the color accuracy is better and the spectrum of apps is likely to appeal to artistic buyers.
+Both the iPad and the Microsoft Surface are impressive in terms of their all-around capabilities and functions, but the iPad Pro is more powerful, the drawing screen is larger, the color accuracy is better, and the spectrum of apps is likely to appeal to artistic buyers.
 When comparing these products, it’s also important to factor in personal choice.
-Some people are very familiar with particular operating systems and they prefer to stick with one over the other.
+Some people are very familiar with particular operating systems and prefer to stick with one over the other.

 Another option to consider is the Samsung range of tablets.
 If you’re looking for an Android tablet with a pen, Samsung’s Galaxy tablets may be of interest.
 The newest models are great for drawing, but they don’t quite hit the dizzy heights of the iPad Pro at a similar price.

 Wacom has dominated the drawing tablet market for years and is still considered the name to beat in the realms of professional digital pen displays and drawing tablets.
 The iPad is getting closer to models like the Wacom Cintiq, especially with the newer versions of the iPad Pro, but Wacom may still win out for buyers who are looking for drawing tablets, rather than devices for other uses.
-Wacom tablets are ideally suited to people who like to work in front of a computer, multitask and utilize advanced programs like Creative Cloud from Adobe.
+Wacom tablets are ideally suited to people who like to work in front of a computer, multitask, and utilize advanced programs like Creative Cloud from Adobe.
 The iPad range suits people on the go and those who prefer to draw directly onto a screen.

 For digital art, iPad users can benefit from Procreate, a fantastic illustration app.
 Some digital artists prefer to use Procreate over Wacom.
 In this case, buying an iPad Pro may be a better option.

-3 - Price Comparison
+3. Price Comparison

 One of the main disadvantages of buying an iPad for drawing is the cost.
 Even the cheapest iPads are much more expensive than other drawing tablets, which is why it’s best to think about how you want to use your tablet before you set a budget.
-The best iPad for drawing is the iPad Pro, but this is also at the top of the price range at over $799.
-More affordable iPad options, which are also good for drawing, animation and digital art include:
+The best iPad for drawing is the iPad Pro, but this is also at the top of the price range at over $999.
+More affordable iPad options, which are also good for drawing, animation, and digital art include:

-• iPad Air + Apple Pencil (from $698)
+iPad Air + Apple Pencil (from $799)

-• iPad Mini + Apple pencil (from $598)
+iPad Mini + Apple Pencil (from $649)

 Learning to draw with the Apple Pencil is easy once you get used to the device.
-The iPad Pro offers access to a vast array of features and apps for artists making it suitable for graphic design, editing, animation, drawing and sketching.
+The iPad Pro offers access to a vast array of features and apps for artists, making it suitable for graphic design, editing, animation, drawing, and sketching.

 4 - Digital vs. Paper